scontain-gmbh/nfs-ganesha/src/doc/man/ganesha-log-config.rst

 Display_UTC_Timestamp(bool, default false)
     Flag to enable displaying UTC date/time in log messages instead of localtime.

+Match_Policy(token, default MATCH_ANY)
+    Specifies how conditional logging rules are evaluated when Clients and/or Exports are configured.

+    MATCH_ANY
+        Enable conditional logging if either the client OR the export matches.
+    MATCH_ALL
+        Enable conditional logging only if both the client AND the export match.

 LOG { COMPONENTS {} }
 --------------------------------------------------------------------------------
 **Default_log_level(token,default EVENT)**